danielroelfs/danielroelfs.com/content/about/index.md

 Born and raised in the Netherlands, I have also studied in France and Sweden before moving to Norway.
 In my free time I run, ski, hike, and take photos.
 This blog serves as a way to share some of the code I write in R and Python for personal and professional interests.

-If you have any questions or comments about the tutorials and posts here, or just want to get in touch, please send me an e-mail at <a href="mailto:daniel.roelfs@medisin.uio.no">daniel.roelfs\[a\]medisin.uio.no</a>.
+If you have any questions or comments about the tutorials and posts here, or just want to get in touch, please send me an e-mail at [daniel.roelfs\[a\]medisin.uio.no](mailto:daniel.roelfs@medisin.uio.no).